GoCardless | Break the cycle of failed payments.

 Benchmark your recurring payment strategy

-Have a 15-minute health check with one of our payment experts, and see how your business compares to key payment metrics.
+Have a 15-minute payments health check with one of our team members to benchmark your payment operations, and understand how GoCardless can help improve your key payment metrics.

 Trusted by over 55,000 global businesses

-GoCardless is used by over 55,000 businesses around the world, including global enterprises like DocuSign, The Guardian, 8x8, Box and Bridgestone.
+GoCardless is used by over 55,000 businesses around the world, including global enterprises like DocuSign, LogMeIn, 8x8, Box and SurveyMonkey.
 GoCardless processes $15bn+ annually, and has been funded by prestigious investors including Google Ventures and Salesforce Ventures.

 “We typically see 100 payment failures a month from credit cards; with bank debit we only see one or two.”